 Modern Foreign Languages

 The Modern Foreign Languages Faculty aims to build global Catholic citizens by providing students with a knowledge-rich languages curriculum that allows every pupil to develop a love of languages developing a strong linguistic ability as well as developing a greater understanding of the value of diverse cultures, comparing and contrasting with their own British values and enabling them to become more tolerant and accepting of others.

 The Curriculum within MFL is planned and delivered to ensure a sequential approach that continuously builds on prior learning as well as introducing and expanding upon new vocabulary and grammatical structures.
 In each year, students revisit and review previous learning whilst broadening their understanding of each topic.

 In Year 7, students begin by learning to talk about themselves and their world, this builds upon any language skills developed at Primary school.
 We then move on to school life including developing an understanding of school life in target language countries.
 During this module, pupils learn the key skills of developing opinions and building on the grammar and vocabulary knowledge acquired in the previous modules.
 Students then move on to learn about how to describe their free time, culminating in project work thus allowing them to further explore and demonstrate key skills.

-Moving on to Year 8, students are able to develop an understanding of how to use the past tense in the context of holidays which leads on to finding out more about cities in the target language countries building upon their cultural and geographical knowledge.
+Moving on to Year 8, students are able to develop an understanding of how to use the past tense in the context of holidays cities and countries building upon their cultural and geographical knowledge.
 This will be further enhanced by a module celebrating film and music from the target language country.

 In Year 9, students will further develop their skills learnt in Years 7 and 8 and will have the opportunity to learn about the future tense within a range of topics including role models, future choices and the world of work.